Taming the Python Hydra: A Modern Dev Environment with uv

 Pin the Python Version (Recommended): Ensure

-file yet, create one:Terminal window # Replace <version> with the actual version, e.g., 3.10uv python pin <version>Make sure you have this version installed via
+uvknows which Python version this project needs.
+If you don’t have a.python-versionfile yet, create one:Terminal window # Replace <version> with the actual version, e.g., 3.10uv python pin <version>Make sure you have this version installed via

-uv python install <version>
+uv python install <version>if needed. -

 Initialize

-) or create one.Terminal window uv init# Answer the prompts for project name, etc., or edit pyproject.toml later -
+uv: This creates thepyproject.tomlfile if it doesn’t exist.uvwill recognize existing virtual environments (like.venv) or create one.Terminal window uv init# Answer the prompts for project name, etc., or edit pyproject.toml later -

 Add Dependencies from Requirements Files: Use

-.Terminal window # Add main dependenciesuv add -r requirements.txt# Add development dependencies (if you have a separate file)# Make sure the --dev group matches your needs or adjust as necessaryuv add -r requirements-dev.txt --devReview your
+uv add -rto import dependencies directly from your existing files intopyproject.toml.Terminal window # Add main dependenciesuv add -r requirements.txt# Add development dependencies (if you have a separate file)# Make sure the --dev group matches your needs or adjust as necessaryuv add -r requirements-dev.txt --devReview your

 Generate the